 Why We Do What We Do

-Broken families, miserable homes, gangs, Grand Theft Auto, drug deals, prison… These are the environments that some of Oklahoma City’s children are growing up in.
+Broken families, miserable homes, gangs, Grand Theft Auto, drug deals, prison…these are the environments that some of Oklahoma City’s children are growing up in.
 When they watch the news and see the police arresting someone for a crime, it is real.
-The man that was placed in the back of a squad car wasn’t a stranger, it was probably a family member or a friend in the very least.
+The man that was placed in the back of a squad car wasn’t a stranger; it was probably a family member, or in the very least, a friend.

 When we go into the public elementary schools we teach character qualities like: Dependability – Fulfilling what I consented to do, even if it means unexpected sacrifice; Boldness – Confidence that what I have to say or do is true, right, and just; Discretion – Recognizing and avoiding words, actions, and attitudes that could bring undesirable consequences; and Self-Control – Rejecting wrong desires and doing what is right.